Choi Jae-seo: Early life and education

 Choi was born on February 11, 1908, in Haeju, Hwanghae Province, Korea to wealthy parents, the only son in a family of four daughters.
 His father, Choi Kyung-tae, ran an orchard called Taeilwon, and became one of the richest men in the area.
 From an early age, Choi Jae-seo was an intellectual prodigy who showed great promise.
 He finished elementary school in Haeju and attended Gyeongseong Secondary High School.
 After graduating, he entered the department of arts at Keijo Imperial University in April 1926 where he studied English Literature.
 After completing his degree in 1931, he entered graduate school at the same university and studied under prominent professors including Kiyoshi Sato and Reginald Horace Blyth.
 His master's thesis was titled "The Development of Shelley's Poetic Mind."

-Choi then went abroad to continue his studies at the University of London.

 Career

-When he returned from London, he was hired as a lecturer in law and literature at Keijō Imperial University upon Sato's recommendation, becoming the first Korean and first graduate of Keijō Imperial University to teach at his alma mater.
+He was hired as a lecturer in law and literature at Keijō Imperial University upon Sato's recommendation, becoming the first Korean and first graduate of Keijō Imperial University to teach at his alma mater.
 However, as a result of fierce opposition to hiring a Korean lecturer from other Japanese professors, he was subsequently dismissed from his post and went on to teach at Keijō Professional Law School and later Bosung Professional College (now Korea University).